School Leaver / 16 - 18 yr OldAdultsEmployersApprenticeships

-You will learn and be confident in working on your own or supervising others to deliver the Early Years Foundation Stage (EYFS) requirements set by Government for the learning, development and care of children from birth to 5 years old
+Early years educators follow the Early Years Foundation Stage (EYFS) requirements set by government for the learning, development, and care of children from birth to 5 in both indoor and outdoor environments.

-GCSE grade 4 (or higher) in English language & maths
+GCSE grade 4 in English and maths is preferable but not essential.

 Only apply below if you have an employer and they want you to start an apprenticeship